-So what encouragement can we take from today?
+That time has thankfully passed - though I'm conscious that it changed us all, in various ways.
+But as we reflect today, what encouragement can we take from this passage?
 The context is something equally hard to swallow for Jesus' disciples.
 He's not the Messiah they thought he'd be; the journey he'd just committed himself - and them - to suddenly looked a whole lot harder than it did when wine was pouring out of wedding jars, and bread was being liberally distributed around the shore of Galilee.